MrSinho/sidera/docs/src/_quick-install.md

 ## Install Gaia Data Release binaries

-> Note: the following step needs a python3.11+ interpreter to be already installed in your system.
+@note _The following step needs a python3.11+ interpreter to be already installed in your system._

 Now navigate to the installation path and find the `scripts` directory (by default: `C:\Sinho Softworks\gaia-universe-model-x64-v1.0.0\gaia-universe-model-x64-v1.0.0\gaia-universe-model-win64-v1.0.0\scripts`).